 Craftsmanship from Lahic.

 Although the village is small, you can spend hours strolling along the cobblestone streets and looking at all kinds of crafts in the various studios, workshops and shops.
 Carpets, plates, cups, glasses, swords, knives and much more are on offer.
 Certain objects are nowhere else in the world to be seen, let alone bought.
 The mountain village of Lahic is unique in many ways.
 Furthermore, many local people sell their spices and herbs in the streets.

 Hiking on the holy mountain Babadagh

 The uniquely beautiful nature in the surroundings of Lahic is ideal for hiking.
-There is a 7.7km long round trail with only 400 metres of altitude difference, on which you can discover the hills, mountains and forests in the region in a comfortable way.
+There is a 7.7km long round trail with only 400 meters of altitude difference, on which you can discover the hills, mountains and forests in the region in a comfortable way.
 A little more strenuous and spread over several days is the ascent to the mountain Babadagh (3,629m).
 The bare summit offers a magnificent 360-degree panorama.

 The ascent is strenuous, but not technically difficult.
 In the summer months, numerous pilgrims are on the way to the mountain, which is considered sacred in Azerbaijan.